microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro_script/_index.md

 ---
 type: docs
-title: "Deploy Azure Redhat Openshift Cluster and connect it to Azure Arc using automation"
+title: "Deploy Azure Red Hat  Openshift Cluster and connect it to Azure Arc using automation"
-linkTitle: "Deploy Azure Redhat Openshift Cluster and connect it to Azure Arc using automation"
+linkTitle: "Deploy Azure Red Hat  Openshift Cluster and connect it to Azure Arc using automation"
 weight: 1
 description: >-
 ---

-## Deploy Azure Redhat Openshift Cluster and connect it to Azure Arc using automation
+## Deploy Azure Red Hat  Openshift Cluster and connect it to Azure Arc using automation

 The following is a guide on how to use the Azure Cloud Shell to deploy an [Azure Red Hat OpenShift](https://azure.microsoft.com/en-us/services/openshift/) 4 cluster and have it as a connected Azure Arc Kubernetes resource.